redox-os/rfcs/text/0000-io_uring.md

 API, even if Redox would benefit to a greater extent.

-By using two separate queues, the _submission queue_, and the _completion queue_, the only overhead whatsoever of the syscall, is to increment two atomic variables (where the second is optional and only for process notification, albeit highly recommended), and write the submission queue entry to a flat shared memory region.
-Similarly, when a command completes, all that has to be done is the same: incrementing two counters and reading from shared memory.
+By using two separate queues, the _submission queue_, and the _completion queue_, the only overhead whatsoever of the syscall, is to write the submission queue entry to a flat shared memory region, and then increment two atomic variables (where the second is optional and only for process notification, albeit highly recommended), in that order.
+Similarly, when a command completes, all that has to be done is the same: reading from shared memory, and then incrementing two counters.
 Since the channels are lock-free unless the queues are empty (when receiving) or full (when sending), this also allows two processes that run in parallel to serve each other's requests simultaneously in real-time by polling the rings.

 Another reason why `io_uring` is to be considered, is due to the completion-based model for async I/O. While the readiness-based model works